AzamAliCodes/minimal-blue-vscode-theme/README.md

 ## 🌟 Features

 - 🖥️ **Minimal, Distraction-Free UI** 🔧: The core USP of Minimal Blue—hides unnecessary UI elements like the Activity Bar, Status Bar, and breadcrumbs for a clean, focused coding environment.
-- ✨ **Clean Line Highlight**: Features a highlight on the current line to keep your focus on the active code.
+- ✨ **Shiny Line Highlight**: Features a highlight on the current line to keep your focus on the active code.
 - 🎨 **Dark Minimal Theme**: A beautiful dark theme with a minimalist color palette.
 - 📄 **Custom Welcome Page**: Displays a welcome page (using `vshome.svg`) when no editors are open, enhancing the **minimal UI** 🔧 experience.
 - ⚙️ **Recommended Settings**: Automatically applies settings for a **minimal UI** 🔧, now organized into categories and applied only if not already customized.